Honzitko/EER_v2/README.md

 ## Running tests

-Install PHPUnit and execute `phpunit` from the repository root.
+Ensure PHP 8.1 and PHPUnit are installed, then execute `phpunit` from the repository root.
 The configuration file `phpunit.xml` is provided in the project.